Tanushreekakde31/studentprofilemanagement/README.md

 Clone the repository from GitHub or the relevant source.
 Ensure Node.js and npm are installed.
 You can check if they’re installed by running node -v and npm -v in the terminal.

-Navigate to the project directory and install dependencies by running: bash
+1)Navigate to the project directory and install dependencies by running: npm install
-Copy code
-npm install
 Start the Development Server:

-Once dependencies are installed, start the development server with: bash
+2)Once dependencies are installed, start the development server with: npm start
-Copy code
-npm start
 This will launch the app in your browser at http://localhost:3000 (default address).
 Build for Production:

-To build the app for production, run: bash
+3)To build the app for production, run: npm run build
-Copy code
-npm run build
 The production build will be located in the build folder, ready to be deployed.
 Customize the Profile Fields:

 Modify the relevant React components to adjust profile fields, skill categories, and other elements as needed.

 ##Description of Features:
 1)Profile Management: Users can create, update, and view their profile with personal information such as name, email, grade, birth date, and phone number.
 2)Profile Picture Upload: Students can upload their profile picture, which is displayed on their profile card.